Abdul Muktadir: Death and legacy

-Abdul Muktadir was killed by the Pakistan Army on 25 March 1971 at the onset of Operation Searchlight during the Dhaka University massacre.
-He was reportedly getting ready for Fajr prayer with his three-month pregnant wife, when someone knocked on his door at his ground floor flat.
-Opening the door, he was grabbed by the men and shot at his own residence at Number 12 Fuller Road.
-He and his wife then ran upstairs, taking shelter in the third floor at the flat of Dr Syed Ali Naki.
+Abdul Muktadir was killed by the Pakistan Army at the onset of Operation Searchlight during the Dhaka University massacre.
+He and his three-month pregnant wife lived in a ground floor flat at number 12 Fuller Road.
+During the night of 25 March 1971, they took shelter in the third floor flat of Syed Ali Naki.
 They could not sleep seeing fire outside the window and hearing screams and the sounds of the army vehicles.
-At sunrise, they could see from the window that 10 to 15 soldiers were walking towards the estate holding pieces of paper.
-The soldiers ordered them to come downstairs.
-Ali Naki went down and was attacked by 4 to 5 soldiers.
-Abdul Muktadir and his wife were standing at the balcony.
-A soldier entered and said to Abdul Muktadir "tum Joy Bangla bolta, Pakistan nahi chahta" before shooting him at his chest and stomach whilst his wife begged for the soldier to stop.
-She stood twice at gunpoint whilst pregnant and both times the soldier pushed her away.
-Before getting up for the third time, Abdul Muktadir was dead.
-His body was dragged and dumped either at a mass grave in Rayerbazar with some of his other colleagues or as some sources say at Iqbal Hall (now Sergeant Zahurul Huq Hall).
+At sunrise on 26 March, he was reportedly getting ready for Fajr prayer when soldiers knocked at the door.
+Opening the door, he was grabbed by the soldiers and shot.
+His body was dragged and dumped at a mass grave in Rayerbazar with some of his other colleagues.
 After recovering his body, his relatives buried him near a mosque situated next to his father-in-law's house at 78/A Purana Paltan.

 The University of Dhaka's Geology Department named their museum after him as Shahid Muktadir Museum.
-Postage stamps were issued by the government to honour him.
-In his village in Sylhet, a primary school was established named Dr. Muktadir Academy.
-Professor Sadruddin Ahmed Chowdhury of Shahjalal University of Science and Technology has considered starting a chair at his university named after Abdul Muktadir.